Conference Dates: December 8-9, 2021

 - Submission Instructions

-We are interested in showcasing schools with programs or practices (both in-person and remote) that are aligned with the NEASC Standards for Accreditation and which reflect an approach that engages students and adults in learning.
+We are interested in showcasing schools with programs or practices that are aligned with the NEASC Standards for Accreditation and which reflect an approach that engages students and adults in learning.
+Please note that all program/practice formats will be considered: in-person, hybrid, and/or remote learning.

 Speakers are encouraged to: